giuliacencetti/Infection_pattern/README.md

 # Simplicial model:
+In the folder "Simplicial_model/code" there is the code for simplicial contagion, which uses the following notebooks:

 - *Simulate_simplicial_contagion_SIR_free_a.ipynb*, which uses the functions in *Simplagion_functions_SIR.py*, simulates simplicial contagion and saves infection pattern in results.